 Sickness within the city.
 Deranged killers in the surrounding hills.
 Is this the end of mankind...or a new beginning?

-Christian young adult fiction.
+Finalist for the Selah Award for speculative fiction from the Blue Ridge Mountain Christian Writers Conference!
+Young-adult fiction.
 In a post-apocalyptic world, most people by age thirty have succumbed to the Sickness, a mysterious deadly illness.
 But the Sickness is not the only enemy for Collin Mann’s city.
 Hordes of deranged killers live in the hills around it.
 With few trained protectors, the future of the little city looks bleak.

 Collin, fifteen years old, buries those the Sickness consumes.
 Slight and awkward, he shuns warrior training, avoiding the example of his big brother and guardian.